TSRTC strike continues for sixth day in Telangana

 However, the court asked the government and TSRTC to file a detailed report before it by October 15.
 On Sunday, the court had directed the government to submit a report by today, on the alternative arrangements made in view of the ongoing strike, besides ordering issuance of notices to two unions of RTC.

 The RTC unions through their counsels submitted that as per law they had given strike notices to the government.
-The petitioner submitted that citizens were facing inconvenience due to non-plying of buses and sought a direction for an amicably settlement on the issue between the government and the union, and resumption of bus services.
+The petitioner submitted that citizens were facing inconvenience due to non-plying of buses and sought a direction for an amicably settlement on the issue between the government and the union.

-On Wednesday, Telangana Transport Minister P Ajay Kumar had warned of stringent action against private bus operators who overcharge passengers.
-However, daily commuters in the city complained of delays in plying buses and also less frequency of the vehicles.

-They also alleged that they were forced to pay more than the regular rates to auto-rickshaw drivers and other vehicles owners.
+Some even alleged that they were forced to pay more than the regular fares to auto-rickshaw drivers and other vehicles owners.
 "Even after paying more than double charges, such vehicles are overcrowded and one cannot find a seat," Rafiq, a daily commuter from Golconda to Lakadi-ka-pul said.

+Telangana Transport Minister P Ajay Kumar had warned of stringent action against private bus operators who overcharge passengers.
+Different employees and workers unions of TSRTC began an indefinite strike from October 5 across Telangana on a call given by the Joint Action Committee (JAC) of TSRTC, demanding merger of the RTC with the government, recruitment to various posts, among others.

+Meanwhile, the Telangana unit of BJP sought the intervention of Governor Tamilisai Soundararajan into the ongoing issue.
+"Under the circumstances, the Telangana State BJP has no option but to seek your intervention as constitutional head of the state.

+In view of the large-scale hardship that the public have been facing and in view of the fact that 48,000 employees are stated to have been dismissed, the BJP seeks your intervention in restoring normalcy in the state," the party said in a memorandum to the Governor.
+It also requested the Governor to instruct the government to commence discussions with the agitating employees unions and all stake-holders for early resolution of the issue.

-With Chief Minister K Chandrasekhar Rao stating that the RTC staff had "self-dismissed" themselves, the JAC of RTC with support from opposition parties on Wednesday said they would intensify their ongoing agitation and would call a state-wide bandh shortly.
+With Chief Minister K Chandrasekhar Rao stating that the RTC staff had "self-dismissed" themselves, the JAC of RTC with support from opposition parties had said they would intensify their ongoing agitation and call for a state-wide bandh shortly.
 Condemning the government's behaviour, Telangana Mazdoor Union president E Ashwathama Reddy said the strike would continue.

 "Notices were served regarding the strike... it is our lawful demand.
-We have not been given any notices (regarding dismissal notices)", he said.
-Taking a tough stand on the RTC unions strike, the Chief Minister had also made it very clear that under no circumstances the corporation would be merged with the government..
+We have not been given any notices (regarding dismissal," he said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)